liyc7711/weighted-nmt/README.md

 # weighted-nmt
-Adapted Weights for Neural Machine Translation
+Source code for "Adapted Weights for Neural Machine Translation" The source code is developed upon dl4mt